-There are some who have expressed a radically different idea of what happened on the cross than what we see in the good news.
-They maintain that the sacrifice of Christ "merely deferred" for humanity the second death that is the wages of sin.
+This is a radically different idea of what happened on the cross than what we see in the good news.
+The idea is that the sacrifice of Christ "merely deferred" for humanity the second death that is the wages of sin.
 In their words: "Under Heaven's plan to redeem man the punishment or wages of sin-eternal death-was not waived but was deferred. . . .
-[It] was not annulled, but was merely deferred. . . . delayed."
-Great consequences follow from this view of the atonement.
+[It] was not annulled, but was merely deferred. . . . delayed."2 Great consequences follow from this view of the atonement.

 In this view, God has put us in double jeopardy.
-If this is true, every human soul is born into the world with that sentence of eternal death still hanging over his head.
-The fatal sentence has been "merely deferred," temporarily "delayed."
-Logic demands that a debt that has been "merely deferred" can not have been paid.
+If this is true, every human soul is born into the world with that sentence of eternal death still hanging over his/her head.
+The fatal sentence has been "merely deferred," or temporarily "delayed."
+Logic demands that a debt to the law has been "merely deferred" cannot have been paid at the cross.

-According to this view, Christ has offered to pay their debt of sin on the cross.
-But if the sinner does not take the initiative in his salvation, the "deferred" punishment will fall on him as if Christ had not died for him, because his debt was never truly paid.
+According to this view, Christ has offered to pay the debt of sin on the cross.
+But if the sinner does not take the initiative in his salvation by faith, the "deferred" punishment will fall on him as if Christ had not died for him, because his debt was never truly paid.
 In other words, Christ did not really "deliver them who through fear of death were all their lifetime subject to bondage" (Heb.
 2:15).
-The consequence of this view is that the sinner's faith and obedience is what initiates the process of atonement.